 This can get a bit more technical, but the idea is that your emails are usually being sent out by a mail server with a specific IP address.
 Some mail server providers will mix your emails with others, so if other senders are polluting the IP address that you share with spam emails, then your reputation can be significantly affected.

 Using FulFillKit, you will by default have a separate email reputation from other accounts, so your emails will be sent out using IP addresses that have similar reputations yours.
-And, if you want an IP reputation all to yourself, then we offer Dedicated IP addresses.
-These Dedicated IP addresses will only be used to send your emails, so your reputations will never be affected by others.
+And, if you want an IP reputation all to yourself, then we offer Private IP addresses.
+These Private IP addresses will only be used to send your emails, so your reputations will never be affected by others.

 Each subscriber will initially come into your customer lifecycle as a hot subscriber; however, as time goes by, each will eventually become a cold subscriber.